-- a) NOTE paper IPHC-2021-IM097-13 describing progress on the MSE Program or Work for 2021-2023, including progress on modelling the distribution of recruitment and its effects on estimated movement, simulating implementation uncertainty, methods to investigate size limits, and multi-year assessments. - b) NOTE that implementation uncertainty will be incorporated to evaluate the robustness of MPs to plausible departures from the MP determined TCEY. - c) RECOMMEND an approach for investigating size limits using the MSE framework. - d) RECOMMEND elements of management procedures related to multi-year assessments, including holding the TCEY constant, incorporating empirical approaches in non-assessment years, and using an MP without a stock assessment.
+- a) NOTE paper IPHC-2022-AM098-12 describing progress on the MSE Program or Work for 2021-2023, including progress on modelling the distribution of recruitment and its effects on estimated movement, simulating implementation uncertainty, methods to investigate size limits, and multi-year assessments. - b) NOTE that implementation uncertainty will be incorporated to evaluate the robustness of MPs to plausible departures from the MP determined TCEY. - c) RECOMMEND elements of size limit management procedures for evaluation, which may include no size limits, minimum size limits, and maximum size limits. - d) RECOMMEND elements of management procedures related to multi-year assessments, including holding the TCEY constant, incorporating empirical approaches in non-assessment years, and the number of years between stock assessments. - e) ADOPT a 2022 schedule for the MSAB possibly consisting of a meeting in May and a meeting in October 2022.